Harpo3/archsimian/README.md

 <p>7 – two and one half stars</p>
 <p>8 – two stars</p>

-Important – ArchSimian converts "star ratings" in MM4 to rating codes.
-You can do this directly using the “<b>Grouping</b>” tag field for all tracks in your library based on the star ratings you have.
-It is not required.
-Archsimian will convert them for you.
-(If you wish, you can set up directly in MM4.
+ArchSimian converts "star ratings" in MM4 to rating codes.

+(If you wish, you can set those up directly in MM4 using the “<b>Grouping</b>” tag field for all tracks in your library based on the star ratings you have, but it is not required.
+Archsimian converts the star ratings to these codes in its database; it leaves your tags unscathed.
+You can change the tags yourself,though.
 First sort all tracks by their star rating.
 Select all the tracks of a particular rating, then right-click to select properties.
 Under the “Details” tab of the tag window, enter “3” to code your selected five-star tracks, “4” for four-star tracks, etc using the above key.
 Remember to code unrated tracks to Grouping “0” and one star (new tracks) to Grouping “1”.)

 <b>Exporting and Importing between MediaMonkey and ArchSimian</b>